 CANADA FX DEBT-C$ weakens to 2-week low as oil falls

-* Canadian dollar at C$1.3023, or 76.79 U.S. cents * Bond prices higher across flatter maturity curve TORONTO, Aug 29 (Reuters) - The Canadian dollar weakened to a two-week low against its U.S. counterpart on Monday as oil fell, and the greenback drew support from heightened expectations of a U.S. interest rate hike as soon as September.
-The odds of a Federal Reserve rate increase in September have climbed to 30 percent, up from 18 percent before senior Fed officials spoke on Friday, according to CME Group's FedWatch tool.
-Speaking in Jackson Hole, Wyoming, on Friday, Fed Chair Janet Yellen said the case for raising U.S. interest rates has strengthened in recent months.
-Fed Vice Chair Stanley Fischer later reinforced that message.
-Oil prices fell, pressured by high output from Middle East OPEC members and as a stronger U.S. dollar weighed on commodities.
-U.S. crude oil futures were down 74 cents at $47.64 a barrel.
-Oil is one of Canada's major exports.
-At 9:12 a.m.
-EDT (1312 GMT), the Canadian dollar was trading at C$1.3023 to the greenback, or 76.79 U.S. cents, weaker than Friday's close of C$1.3000, or 76.92 U.S. cents.
-The currency's strongest level of the session was C$1.2971, while it touched its weakest since Aug.
-11 at C$1.3029.
+(Adds analyst quotes and details on Canada's yield curve, updates prices) * Canadian dollar ends at C$1.3022, or 76.79 U.S. cents * Loonie touches its weakest since Aug.
+11 at C$1.3048 * Bond prices higher across flatter maturity curve By Fergal Smith TORONTO, Aug 29 (Reuters) - The Canadian dollar weakened to a two-week low against its U.S. counterpart on Monday as oil fell, although it pared some losses as investors reduced bets for a U.S. interest rate hike as soon as September.
+The probability of a Federal Reserve rate increase in September fell to 21 percent, according to CME Group's FedWatch tool.
+It rose to 33 percent on Friday following comments from Fed officials, including Fed Chair Janet Yellen.
+Reduced chances of Fed rate hikes came as data showed the central bank's preferred inflation measure continued to run well below its 2 percent target in July and as investors turned attention to the release of U.S. jobs data at the end of the week.
+"A lot depends on the (U.S.) jobs figures ... if the Fed sees more tightening in the labour market I think that raises the case that we could actually see the Fed move in September," said Scott Smith, senior market analyst at Cambridge Global Payments.
+U.S. crude oil futures settled 66 cents lower at $46.98 a barrel, pressured by high output from Middle East OPEC members and recent strengthening in the U.S. dollar.
+A subdued price for oil, which is one of Canada's major exports, will contribute to divergence in economic growth between the United States and Canada in the second half of 2016 and in 2017, said Smith, who expects the loonie to weaken to between C$1.3300 and C$1.3500 by year end.
+The Canadian dollar ended at C$1.3022 to the greenback, or 76.79 U.S. cents, weaker than Friday's close of C$1.3000, or 76.92 U.S. cents.
+The currency's strongest level of the session was C$1.2975, while it touched its weakest since Aug.
+11 at C$1.3048.
 Speculators raised bullish bets on the Canadian dollar for the first week in four, Commodity Futures Trading Commission data showed on Friday.
-Net long Canadian dollar positions rose to 16,734 contracts in the week ended Aug.
-23 from 12,473 contracts in the prior week.
-Canadian government bond prices were higher across a flatter yield curve in sympathy with U.S. Treasuries.
-The two-year bond rose 2 Canadian cents to yield 0.597 percent and the benchmark 10-year climbed 22 Canadian cents to yield 1.069 percent.
-Canada's gross domestic product data for the second quarter is due for release on Wednesday.
-The economy is forecast to have contracted at a 1.5 percent annualized pace as growth was shaken by wildfires in northern Alberta that disrupted oil production.
-GDP figures for June, which will also be released on Wednesday, are expected to show growth picked up by 0.4 percent in the month, which should bolster expectations the economy will rebound in the third quarter.
-(Reporting by Fergal Smith Editing by W Simon)
+Canadian government bond prices were higher in sympathy with U.S. Treasuries.
+The two-year bond rose 3.5 Canadian cents to yield 0.589 percent and the benchmark 10-year climbed 60 Canadian cents to yield 1.029 percent.
+The curve flattened, as the spread between the 2-year and 10-year yields narrowed by 4.5 basis points to 44 basis points, its narrowest since January 2008, indicating outperformance for longer-dated bonds.
+Canada's gross domestic product data for the second quarter and June are due on Wednesday.
+(Reporting by Fergal Smith Editing by W Simon and Meredith Mazzilli)

 © Thomson Reuters 2016 All rights reserved.